freesunshine0316/neural-graph-to-seq-mp/README.md

 The current input data format for our system is in JSON style demonstrated with the following sample:
 ```
 [{"amr": "describe :arg0 ( person :name ( name :op1 ryan )  )  :arg1 person :arg2 genius",
-"sent": "ryan's description of himself: a genius."}]
+"sent": "ryan's description of himself: a genius.",
+"id": "demo"}]
 ```
 In general, the JSON file contains a list of instances, and each instance is a dictionary with fields of "amr", "sent" and "id"(optional).